 If your fixtures are new, clean them to remove dirt, grime, and bugs.
 Make the most of natural light and open window... treatments during the day.
 Your interiors will be flooded with light and everything will look new.

-Consider Interior Design Tips when Furnishing your Home
+Consider Interior Design Tips When Furnishing Your Home

 The furniture you get should be right for each room.
-Furniture that’s too big can make a space appear smaller while furniture that’s too small can make an interior feel cold.
+Furniture that’s too big can make space appear smaller while furniture that’s too small can make an interior feel cold.
 If you have enough money, replace your existing furniture.
 If you don’t, consider renting furniture.
 Some companies rent out furniture for home staging.

 When renting furniture, make sure it’s new and in good condition.
 Take time to arrange furniture in each room.
 Your goal should be to make each room feel homely and spacious.
 For instance, you can arrange seats around the fireplace in the living room.Continue to 3 of 3 below.